centreon/centreon-plugins/.github/ISSUE_TEMPLATE/1-bug-report.md

 ## Quick description

-*In one or two sentences, what it your bug about?*
+*In one or two sentences, what is your bug about?*

 ## How to reproduce